Skip to content

 node app.js

 Open http://localhost:4318 for the dashboard.
-It includes a traces waterfall, flame graph, log filtering by severity and resource, error aggregation, service map, and resources view.
+It includes a traces waterfall, flame graph, log filtering by severity and resource, error aggregation, service map, resources view, a GenAI view for LLM and agent runs (see below), and a Security lens that surfaces spans carrying the security.* schema (see Security Observability).
 Search debounces at 300ms.

 CLI options: